Flat Earth is a Microcosm of Big Tech Futurism

 Both have been saying the same thing for some time now, yet AI is doing quite the opposite of “saving” anything, while quantum computing is nowhere near even provincial application despite huge investments in it that began over a decade ago.

-In reality, the We, Robot event was plagued with technical difficulties and a lot of apparent fraud—perhaps participants were in fact experiencing “a part of the future,” but not the one they want.
-A video released in July of this year showed the FSD Tesla driving on the wrong side of the road.
+In reality, the We, Robot event was plagued with technical difficulties and a lot of apparent fraud — perhaps participants were in fact experiencing “a part of the future,” but not the one they want or expect.

-Desperate for genius
+Desperate for the ‘commoner’ genius

 Assigning brilliance to those who exhibit barely none arises from what I call the ‘Good Will Hunting effect’ (my apologies if someone has already coined the phrase).
-For those who are unfamiliar, Good Will Hunting was a movie starring the late-great Robin Williams, Matt Damon, Minnie Driver, and that annoying guy who played Daredevil.
+For those who are unfamiliar, Good Will Hunting was a 1997 movie starring the late-great Robin Williams, Matt Damon, Minnie Driver, and that annoying guy who played Daredevil.
 Damon played Will Hunting, a rough-and-tumble fella from the streets of Boston who also happened to be a genius.

 Reality, unfortunately, works very differently.

 Humanity’s body of knowledge evolves much the same way as the physical species, over time and in response to external cues.
 These external cues comprise both contemporary and historical problems, as well as contemporary and historical efforts to solve them.
 Solutions require knowledge that is not intuitive — i.e., it must be collected over long periods of time, then generationally taught.
+True geniuses work for their acclaim — hard.

 Learned, not inherent, geniuses.
 Robert A. Millikan, Georges Lemaître, and Albert Einstein at the California Institute of Technology in January 1933. (public domain)